-Students admitted as fall freshmen should explore the exciting living and learning opportunities available to you through RAP .
-If RAP is right for you, hold a spot starting on May 18.
+Students admitted as freshmen for the fall semester should explore the exciting living and learning opportunities available to you through RAP .

 If you are entering in the spring or RAPs are not for you, check out the many residential options UMass has to offer on campus.

 Off Campus Housing Referrals are also available to help students who wish to pursue housing off-campus.
 Check out their website for more details.

 SPIRE is the student information and registration system and it will be a major part of your life at UMass!
 During orientation, you will use SPIRE to register for classes.
 Spend some time learning to use it before you come to orientation.
 Browse the course catalog and check out the search for classes feature to explore the course offerings at UMass Amherst, so you can jump right into the registration process during orientation.

 You can learn more about SPIRE on the IT website.

 There are also several video tutorials to help you get started with SPIRE Be sure to watch the tutorials before orientation: